Directed by: Jamie Uys || Produced by: Jamie Uys

 Most of the jokes are witty and well constructed, although the same flavor of humor, as well as the grainy visuals of the film, can feel tiresome by the end of the story.
 The pacing of the film is also mediocre — TGMBC lacks a consistent rhythm that balances out the various jokes and the sense of adventure Xi’s story holds.
 I think if the story had focused more on Xi’s personal journey, and spent more time on a fuller arc where he learned some sort of lesson about his world, the narrative as a whole would have felt more satisfying.
 For a useful comparison, take Talladega Nights (2006) and The Hangover (2009), which are not comedy masterpieces by any means, but they have much better defined beginnings, middles, and ends, and their characters undergo clearer developments.

-— However… there’s not much of an arc for our Bushman lead, played by a dedicated N!xau, though he is definitely a likable protagonist.
-The story has so-so pacing.
+— However… there’s not much of an arc for our Bushman lead, played by a dedicated N!xau, though he is a likable protagonist.

 ?
 I don’t really think glass Coke bottles are evil.
 Pepsi, on the other hand…